kaylendwyer/idrh-ocr-2023/setup.markdown

 Read: [How to Use Terminal on a Mac](http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/)

-## Installing Tesseract
+### Installing Tesseract
-We will not install Tesseract for this workshop, but if you would like to use tesseract on your own machine, follow the [installation guidelines in the tesseract documentation.](https://tesseract-ocr.github.io/tessdoc/#compiling-and-installation)
+If you would like to use tesseract on your own machine, follow the [installation guidelines in the tesseract documentation.](https://tesseract-ocr.github.io/tessdoc/#compiling-and-installation)

 If you do not have administrator rights to your computer, you will need to configure Tesseract specially to use it.